 What it is: Here, we mean talking with people with an intellectual or developmental disability or limited communication.

-What I need to know: Older people with intellectual disability:
+What I need to know: Older people with intellectual or developmental disability may:

 Always give the person your full and complete attention and make sure that you have their attention before speaking.